dadolun95/magento2-brevo-sendinblue-light/README.md

 - STORE_ID (subscribed customer only)

-Double optin and email confirmation are demanded to Magento2 (Different behavior from the official module).
+Double optin and email confirmation are demanded to Magento2.

+## Compatibility
+Magento CE(EE) 2.4.4, 2.4.5, 2.4.6

 ## Installation
 You can install this module adding it on app/code folder or with composer.